 These teachings have nourished her inspiration and curiosity for a very rich repertoire ranging from opera to contemporary as well as symphonic music.
 The faithful interpretation of the text is at the heart of her training, her definition of the role of conductor and her musical activities.
 In particular through the creation and collaboration with contemporary composers.
 In Switzerland and Hungary she worked with Heinz Holliger, Kaija Saariaho, Peter Eötvös, Donghoon Shin, Mikel Urquiza, Alex Nante, Aaron Holloway- Nahum, William Blank, Luca Antignani.

-Lucie regularly performs in France and abroad with various orchestras such as the Orchestre National de Lille, Les Siècles, the Orchestre National d’Île de France, the Opera of Lille, the Orchestre National des Pays de La Loire, the Orchestre National de Lyon as assistant conductor to Alain Altinoglu, the Orchestre Symphonique de Bretagne, the Opera de Toulon, the Orchestre de Picardie, the Orchestre Démos at the Orchestre National de Lille, the Orchestre National de Bogota and the artist Wax Tailor, the Orchestre Symphonique Caux Vallée de Seine.
+Lucie regularly performs in France and abroad with various orchestras such as Orchestre National de Lille, Les Siècles, Brussel Philharmonic, Orchestre National d’Île de France, Opéra de Lille, Orchestre Symphonique de la Garde Républicaine, Orchestre National des Pays de La Loire, Orchestre National de Lyon, Orchestre National de Metz, Orchestre National de Bretagne, Opéra de Toulon, Ensemble Intercontemporain, Ensemble Aedes, Orchestre de Picardie, Ensemble Sillages, Ensemble Contrechamps in Geneva, Orchestre Démos with Orchestre National de Lille, Bogota National Orchestra and the artist Wax Tailor.
 During a tour in Korea, she conducted the show “Les misérables en concert” in Seoul and Pusan.

 In 2014, Lucie founded the Orchestre de Chambre de Lille (OCL) with one ambition: to spread music for all, in places where people do not expect it.
 The OCL performs in the Lille area with concerts in different formats and with different aesthetics ranging from “instrument discovery” to the great symphony.
 Transmission and collective practices are at the heart of the orchestra’s educational projects, which, alongside the concerts, offers awareness-raising workshops.
 The orchestra and its conductor perform in unusual places with the desire to meet new audiences.